ajg7/ajg7/README.md

 # Hey There :man_technologist:

 I'm AJ!
-I'm a Frontend Engineer, who is passionate about learning, creating incredible products and games, and helping others :sunglasses:
+I'm a Frontend Engineer, who is passionate about growing my skills in React and using it to solve complex problems.
+Currently, a student of Lambda School, but hope to work for a solid company working on their Frontend :sunglasses:

 ## My Speciality